 Risk from wildflower margins

-However, wildflowers in margins around the edge of the field would not have been subject to this control.
+However, wildflowers in margins around the edge of the field wouldn't have been subject to this control.
 Evidence shows that bees can be exposed to harmful levels of neonics via wildflower margins.
-Whilst it would be even more perverse to wipe out wildflowers planted to help pollinators it is a concern that this route of exposure - clearly indicated as a risk to bees by EFSA in 2018 - was not covered by any mitigation measure.
+Although it would be even more perverse to wipe out wildflowers planted to help pollinators, it's a concern that this route of exposure – clearly indicated as a risk to bees by The European Food Safety Authority in 2018 – wasn't covered by any mitigation measure.

 Avoid planting flowering crops for over 2 years after treated sugar beet